mickelindahl/jenkins-ci/README.md

 Step 2, create `authorized_keys` in `.ssh/` paste the pub file contents.
 Then make sure
 `authorized_keys` has permission 644 and `.ssh/` has 700

-Step 3, configure Jenkins
-OBS it is contetn of id_rsa not id_rsa.pub now
+Step 3, configure Jenkins OBS it is contetn of id_rsa not id_rsa.pub now

-* In the jenkins web control panel, nagivate to "Manage Jenkins" -> "Configure System" -> "Publish over SSH"
+* In the jenkins web control panel, nagivate to "Credentials" -> "System" -> "Global credentials (unrestricted) -> Add credentials" -> "SSH username with private key"
-* Either enter the path of the file e.g. "var/lib/jenkins/.ssh/id_rsa", or paste in the same content as on the target server.
-* Enter your passphrase, server and user details, and you are good to go!
+* Enter username
+* Add private key
+* Enter ID, this will be used with the plugin as sshagent(credentials: ['{ID}']) {...}

+* save

+### Add secret file with credentials

 Edit `credentials.groovy`.